 Resources: See the MITRE ATT&CK page on Remcos.

 Overview: TrickBot malware is often used to form botnets or to enable initial access for the Conti ransomware or Ryuk banking Trojan.
 TrickBot is developed and operated by a sophisticated group of malicious cyber actors and has evolved into a highly modular, multi-stage malware threat.
 In 2020, cybercriminals used TrickBot to target the healthcare and public health (HPH) sector, subsequently launching ransomware attacks, exfiltrating data, or disrupting healthcare services.

-BlackBerry Resources: TrickBot Infostealer Malware and Cylance vs. Smoke Loader and the Trickbot Trojan.
+BlackBerry Resources: Threat Spotlight: TrickBot Infostealer Malware and Cylance vs. Smoke Loader and the TrickBot Trojan.
 Also, see the Joint CSA on TrickBot Malware.

 Description: GootLoader is a malware loader historically associated with the GootKit malware.
 As its developers updated its capabilities, GootLoader evolved from downloading one specific malicious payload to becoming a multi-payload malware platform.
 As a loader, GootLoader is usually the first stage of a system compromise.
 By leveraging search engine poisoning, GootLoader’s developers may create or compromise websites that rank highly in search engine results, such as Google search results.

 BlackBerry Resources: GootLoader, From SEO Poisoning to Multi-Stage Downloader.

 The Cybersecurity and Infrastructure Security Agency (CISA) highlighted the following mitigations to help stop malware attacks, and they put good cyber hygiene at the top of the list:

 - Applying timely patches to systems